-This is based on the concept of Serverless Computer.
+This is based on the concept of a Serverless Computer.
 The user is saved from the work of maintaining a Server.
 The cloud computing service provider hosts the server operations for their clients.

 What is a Virtual Cloud Server?

-It is a virtual server that is built and hosted on a cloud.
+It is a virtual server that is built and hosted on the cloud.
 Instead of using a powerful computer to be used as a server, a network of small computers is created.
 Complex tasks are distributed over small computers.
 These Virtual Cloud Servers can be operated remotely.

 One cloud server could be used by multiple websites.
 Website creators can have private space on the server.
 They can upload their website data on the server.
 Multiple users can share the same cloud server.

 Another advantage of a Virtual Cloud server is that the cloud automatically directs the request of a web browser directly to another server in its cluster if one server goes down.
 This reduces the downtime of a website.

 A Virtual Private Server is a Virtual Machine.
 The service provider divides the operating system of their computer into separate parts.
 These separate parts are allocated to different server users.
 The client can install their own software in the part of the server allocated to them.
 This is similar to renting a room in an apartment.

 Every user has their private space on the server.
 This gives greater control to the user.
 It is more cost-efficient than building a physical server.

 When to Transit from VPS to Virtual Cloud Server?